Early Years Foundation Stage

 - Staying for lunch time either with a packed lunch or a school dinner is approached gradually and increased to everyday, once all adults concerned feel that it is appropriate and not detrimental to the happiness or confidence of the child.

 Planning will take place collaboratively between the teachers and other staff involved in the unit.
 These describe teaching and learning activities linked to objectives and assessment opportunities.
 There will be medium term plans (spanning a few weeks) which include the learning objectives to be covered including continuous provision for indoor and outdoor learning.
-Short term plans are decided on a weekly basis from observations/themes and more importantly taking into account current needs and interests of the children.
+Short term plans are decided on a weekly basis from observations, pupil’s interests and more importantly taking into account current needs of the children.
 Observations on focus children will also provide additional information for assessment purposes.
 There will also be a timetable showing the activities taking place each week which will be displayed for all staff concerned.

 - The children will be given opportunities to explore and develop learning experiences, which help them make sense of the world through structured play.
 They will practise and build up ideas, and learn how to control themselves and understand the need for rules.
 They will have the opportunity to think creatively alongside other children as well as on their own.
 They will communicate with others as they investigate and solve problems.